ywaine/HackaTUM/README.md

 # HackaTUM
+### In one sentence.
+Communicating cypher text through rock lyrics to improve encryption.

+### Project details
-TUM Hackathon project using Diffie-Helman &amp; Rockstar to enables computers to transmit cypher text/code with lyrical communications.
+A TUM Hackathon project using Diffie-Helman &amp; Rockstar to enable computers to transmit encrypted messages with lyrical communications.

-## Work in progress:
+## Disclaimer: work in progress
 Application has no interface.